aicage-dev/marketing/posts/show-hn.md

 Built-in agents: Claude, Codex, Gemini, Copilot, Goose, OpenCode, Qwen Code, and more.
 Custom agents and extensions supported.

 No telemetry.
 Image signatures verified.
-Works on Linux, Windows (WSL). macOS is experimental (I don't have the hardware, but it works with Docker Desktop).
+Works on Linux, Windows (WSL). macOS is experimental (I don't have the hardware).

 https://github.com/aicage/aicage